 Appropriate measures

-Partridge-friendly mowing is another important measure.
-This includes mowing at the end of July at the earliest, when the young birds have left the nest.
+Partridge-friendly mowing in particular is an important measure.
+This includes mowing at the end of July at the earliest, by which time the young birds have left the nest.
 If this is not possible, unmown strips of at least five meters wide should be left so that partridges can find a place to retreat.
 The maintenance of dry sand hollows promotes the habitat of partridges as well as the renunciation of pesticides and artificial fertilizers .
 In winter, stubble fields, which are important foraging areas, should not be plowed over immediately.